mgmaster24/mgmaster24/README.md

 - 💞️ I’m looking to collaborate on whatever catches my fancy
 - 📫 You can email me at mmasterson@msquaredsoftwaresolutions.com
 - My website (https://msquaredsoftwaresolutions.com) is my new pet project.
 I've built it myself using Angular 12 and Typescript.
 I've also made use of AWS technologies such as S3, CloudFront, Route53, SES, CodeBuild, and CodePipeline.
 I am in the process of adding a serverless backend using APIGateway and Lambda.
+- To learn more about me and my experiences please visit my website linked above or visit my LinkedIn profile (https://www.linkedin.com/in/michaelgmasterson/)

 <!---
 mgmaster24/mgmaster24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.